k3jph/k3jph.github.io/coat-of-arms.md

 granted to the aristocracy and later to notable figures seeking distinctive forms of identification in a largely illiterate society.

-In the modern era, heraldry has transcended its martial origins and now functions primarily as a symbol of prestige, heritage, and legal identity.
-While some may adopt self-styled arms, proper recognition requires authorization by a competent heraldic authority acting under a mandate of the state.
-This preserves heraldry as a disciplined and legitimate tradition grounded in continuity and law.
+In the modern era, heraldry has transcended its martial origins and now serves as a form of personal, familial, civic, and institutional identity.
+Its status varies by jurisdiction.
+Some countries maintain public heraldic authorities that grant or regulate arms; in others, including the United States, original arms may be assumed under customary practice; and elsewhere heraldry operates principally through custom and private record.
+The Maltese grant described on this page belongs to the first category.

 </section>